 The exact cause of frozen shoulder is a bit of a medical mystery but the shoulder pain and stiffness tend to worsen over time and can take as long as one to three years to resolve completely.
 Frozen shoulder causes pain and stiffness that can severely impact upon day to day life making it difficult to put on your sit belt, undo and do up bras, tuck your shirt into the back of your pants, throw balls or any activity or movement that involves lifting your arm above shoulder height.

-How can massage therapy help shoulder pain?
+How can massage and myotherapy help shoulder pain?

-Massage therapy can be extremely effective at providing fast relief from shoulder pain.
+Myotherapy and massage can be extremely effective at providing fast relief from shoulder pain.
 Techniques such as myofascial release can help to loosen the layer of connective tissue that surrounds muscles and muscle fibres, helping to increase the range of movement.
 Trigger point therapy and deep tissue massage can help to break down old scar tissue and increase blood flow to the muscles, tendons and ligaments.
 Increasing blood flow brings in immune cells and nutrients.
 It also stimulates the lymph to carry away waste products, which helps to reduce pain and inflammation and encourage the body’s natural healing response.

 If you’d like more information on how massage therapy can help with your shoulder pain, contact the pain relief specialists at Mobilise Remedial Massage and they can help guide you on the most effective type of massage therapy for you.